The Levin approach to the numerical calculation of phase functions

-form a basis in the space of solutions of (\ref{introduction:scalarode}) given on the interval $I$.
-This observation is the foundation of the WKB method, as well as many other techniques for the asymptotic approximation of the solutions of ordinary differential equations (see, for instance, \cite{Miller}, \cite{Wasov} and \cite{SpiglerPhase1,SpiglerPhase2,SpiglerZeros}).
+is a basis for the space of solutions of (\ref{introduction:scalarode}) given on the interval $I$.
+This observation is the foundation of the WKB method, as well as many other techniques for the asymptotic analysis of ordinary differential equations (see, for instance, \cite{Miller}, \cite{Wasov} and \cite{SpiglerPhase1,SpiglerPhase2,SpiglerZeros}).

 An equation of the form (\ref{introduction:scalarode}) is said to be nondegenerate on the interval $I$ provided the above condition holds; that is, if all of the eigenvalues $\lambda_1(t), \ldots, \lambda_n(t)$ of the corresponding coefficient matrix (\ref{introduction:scalarcoef}) are distinct for each $t \in I$.
 Moreover, $t_0$ is a turning point for (\ref{introduction:scalarode}) if the eigenvalues of (\ref{introduction:scalarcoef}) are distinct in a deleted neighbourhood of $t_0$ but coalesce at $t_0$.
-The derivatives of the phase functions $\psi_1,\ldots,\psi_n$, which we will usually denote by $r_1,\ldots,r_n$, satisfy an $(n-1)^{st}$ order nonlinear inhomogeneous ordinary differential equation, the general form of which is quite complicated.
+The derivatives of the phase functions $\psi_1,\ldots,\psi_n$, which we will denote by $r_1,\ldots,r_n$, satisfy an $(n-1)^{st}$ order nonlinear inhomogeneous ordinary differential equation, the general form of which is quite complicated.
 When $n=2$, it is the Riccati equation

 when $n=3$, the nonlinear equation is

 and, for $n=4$, we have

 By a slight abuse of terminology, we will refer to the $(n-1)^{st}$ order nonlinear equation obtained by inserting the representation